 A charge of failing to stop (hit and run) is a Class A misdemeanor in Indiana.
 A conviction on a charge of hit and run can result in up to one year in jail and fines up to $5,000.
 If the hit and run accident results in serious injury to another person, the charge is elevated to a Class D felony, which may result in up to three years in prison and fines up to $10,000.

-A victim of a hit and run accident may believe he or she cannot recover compensation for injuries because the driver who caused the collision is unknown.
+After a hit and run accident you may believe you cannot recover compensation for injuries because the driver who caused the collision is unknown.
 This is not necessarily true.

 Can I Receive Compensation For A Hit And Run Accident?